Nonlocality without entanglement in exclusion of quantum states: results on LOCC protocols

-However, by suitably adjusting the parameter $\epsilon$, the states in \eqref{x_anti} can be made strongly LOCC $2$-antidistinguishable. \begin{proposition} The states at \eqref{x_anti} are Strongly $2$-antidistinguishable irrespective of the starter if $\epsilon\leqslant\frac13$. \end{proposition} \begin{proof} Theorem~\eqref{th4} already establishes that the set of states is strongly LOCC $2$-antidistinguishable when Alice initiates the protocol under the condition $\epsilon \leqslant \tfrac{1}{2}$.
+However, by suitably adjusting the parameter $\epsilon$, the states in \eqref{x_anti} can be made strongly LOCC $2$-antidistinguishable irrespective of the commencing party. \begin{proposition} The states at \eqref{x_anti} are Strongly $2$-antidistinguishable irrespective of the starter if $\epsilon\leqslant\frac13$. \end{proposition} \begin{proof} Proposition~\eqref{p1} already establishes that the set of states is strongly LOCC $2$-antidistinguishable when Alice initiates the protocol under the condition $\epsilon \leqslant \tfrac{1}{2}$.

+Furthermore, a semidefinite program confirms that the states on Bob's side are also strongly $2$-antidistinguishable when $\epsilon\leqslant\frac13$ (Appendix \ref{B}).
+Therefore, when Bob initiates the protocol, he can trivially perform strong $2$-antidistinguishability of the set without any communication. \end{proof}